 Improving the attractiveness of the logistics sector

 Finally, the impact of automation on employment is probably the main subject of opposition.
 This is a recurring debate on the notion of “progress”.
 However, elected representatives are little aware of the difficulty of recruiting for this type of function.
 When a traditional platform opens its doors, hundreds of handlers have to be found, jobs that are hard and poorly paid.
-62% of recruitment projects are considered “difficult” in this sector, which is not very attractive.
+62% of recruitment projects are considered “difficult” (content in French) in this sector, which is not very attractive.

 The automated warehouse does not make operators disappear.
 On the contrary, it is making their jobs evolve in the right direction, by offering employees ergonomic workstations and more rewarding career options, particularly in order preparation or maintenance.
 A fact rare enough to be highlighted: the automation projects carried out by SDZ ProcessRéa are the result of a consensus with the employees concerned.